buildingbeautifuluis/buildingbeautifuluis.github.io/03-Chapter-3-Information-Architecture.md

 ----------------------------------------

 <!-- The preceding section explored the pattern language movement that Alexander helped to bring to life.
 That leaves this section to really dive deep into specific examples of: 1. patterns; and 2. pages. -->

+Talk about the single responsibility principle.
+This applies at a pattern level and a page level.
+When creating patterns, ensure that they are focused and not all-encompassing, or you'll:

+1. confuse users; and
+2. trigger decision paralysis', where a user can't reach a decision because

 In this section I’ll focus on how we build complexity progressively as we move up a path of increasing complexity that includes: